joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/touch-support-discovery.md

 <div>

-Other properties of the Multitouch class provide values for fine-tuning your application to the current environment’s touch support.
+Other properties of the Multitouch class provide values for fine-tuning your application to the current environment's touch support.
 The Flash runtime populates values for the number of simultaneous touch points allowed or gestures available.
 If the runtime is in an environment that does not support the touch event handling your application needs, provide the user with an alternative.
 For